Clone repository

 in the repo is the easiest way to run unit tests locally.
 The github action will run them in CI.

-๐ค Contributing
+🤝 Contributing

 We welcome contributions!
-Please see CONTRIBUTING.md
+Please see our Contributing Guidelines for detailed guidelines.

 Quick Start: